CERT-Polska/karton/README.md

 Generic archive unpacker.
 Archives uploaded into the system will be extracted, and every file will be processed individually.

 #### [karton-config-extractor](https://github.com/CERT-Polska/karton-config-extractor)
 Malware extractor.
 It uses Yara rules and Python modules to extract static configuration from malware samples and analyses.
-It's a fishing rod, not a fish - we don't share the modules itself.
+It's a fishing rod, not a fish - we don't share the modules themselves.
 But it's easy to write your own!

 #### [karton-mwdb-reporter](https://github.com/CERT-Polska/karton-mwdb-reporter)
 A very important part of the pipeline.
 Reporter submits all files, tags, comments and other intel produced during the analysis to [MWDB](https://github.com/CERT-Polska/mwdb-core).
 If you don't use MWDB yet or just prefer other backends, it's easy to write your own reporter.